top of page

 A traitor to the land and he betrays land and people and goes into the border region of the Saxons and gets from there the high helmet and the red shield and the armed knight and he goes into the land of the Frisians and kills men and burns strongholds, then he should be taken northwards to the sea and be thrown in the sea. (transl. by IJssennagger)

-Be that as it may, the keen reader may have deduced already that the fact that returning foreign fighters had been killing, plundering, and raping outside the territory of Frisia was totally irrelevant for retaking their possessions or for some kind of corrective punishment.
+Be that as it may, the keen reader may have deduced already that the fact that returning foreign fighters had been killing, plundering, and raping outside the territory of Frisia was totally irrelevant for retaking one's possessions or for some kind of corrective punishment of the homecoming foreign fighter.
 Neither was it considered a traitorous act.
-Indeed, it underlines that no international criminal law was applicable (yet).
-As it happens, former West Frisia is proud to have the Capital of International Law on its territory today, with all the international courts that go with it, namely the city of The Hague.
+Indeed, it underlines that no international criminal law was applicable.
+As it happens, former West Frisia is proud to have the Capital of International Law on its territory today, with all the international courts that go with it – namely the city of The Hague.
+Its authority is such that when an international court declares, for example, military action or occupation by a state illegal, the state concerned does make the effort to answer the court and say it will not abide by its verdict.

-Since Frisia was a flourishing feudal society, another option for retaking possessions may have also been applicable.
-Namely, a foreign fighter who had been killing and engaging in similar activities among his own people inside the territory of Frisia without being forced to do so by a master, could compensate the victim's family and his or her relatives by paying a 'fine' together with a possible fine to restore the broken peace.
-After paying these fines or weregild (see below), everything was buried and forgotten, and the individual could re-take possession of their former property.
-To give the reader an idea of the fines that had to be paid in these cases, the following:
+Since Frisia was still a feud society, another option for retaking possessions may have also been applicable, namely; a foreign fighter who had been killing and engaging in similar activities among his own people inside the territory of Frisia without being forced to do so by a master could compensate the victim's family and his or her relatives by paying a 'fine' together with a possible fine to restore the broken peace.
+After paying these fines or weregild (see below), everything was buried and forgotten, and the individual could retake possession of his or her former property.
+To give the reader an idea of the fines or blood money that had to be paid in these cases, the following:

-If someone killed a person, he or she had to pay a weregild, or wergeld, meaning ‘man price’.
+If someone killed a person, that person had to pay a weregild, or wergeld, literally meaning ‘man price’.
 A weregild for killing a freeman amounted to 1,664 grams of fine silver.
-This amount of silver was more or less stable, irrespective of all different conversions with coins like dinari, solidi, sceattas, marks, pounds, etc., in the legal texts throughout time.
+This amount of silver was more or less stable, irrespective of all the different conversions with coins like dinar, solidus, sceatta, marks, pounds, etc., in the legal texts throughout time.
 Yes, the amount of silver for a weregild stayed stable throughout the whole Middle Ages.
-When you convert the weregeld of 1,664 grams into the current money of payment (date of this blog post 2018), it would be, for example, 1,193 US dollars that you would have to pay to the heirs.
+When you convert the weregild of 1,664 grams into the current money of payment (date of this blog post 2018), it would be, for example, 1,193 US dollars that you would have to pay to the heirs.

-Research has been done into the still-existing fines of the Kamba tribe in the Mashariki region in Kenya (Willemsen 2014).
-There, a weregild amount is fourteen cows and one bull for killing a man.
+Research has been done into the still-existing fines of the Kamba tribe in the region of Mashariki in Kenya (Willemsen 2014).
+There, a weregild amount for killing a man is fourteen cows and one bull.
 For a woman, it is seven cows and one bull.
-And, to answer your pressing question: in Frisia (and in East Anglia too), the weregild for a woman was the same as that for a man, of the same social status, of course.
-In other Germanic tribes, however, the weregild for a woman was mostly higher.
-Sometimes three times as much.
-Especially if she had reached the age of fertility.
-If you want to understand the logic of these differences better, read our blog post Women of Frisia: free and unbound?
+And, to answer your pressing question: in Frisia – and in East Anglia – the weregild for a woman was the same as that for a man, of the same social status, of course.
+In other Germanic tribes, however, the weregild for a woman was mostly higher, sometimes three times as much, especially if she had reached the age of fertility.
+If you want to understand the logic of these differences better, read our blog post Women of Frisia: Free and Unbound?

-Besides the Westerklief I silver hoard, dated ca. 850, also the Westerklief II silver hoard was found on the same plot of land on Wieringen.
-This smaller (0.5 kilograms of silver) hoard is dated ca. 876 and contains mainly small hacksilver.
-Its coins are Arabic (this is contrary to the Westerklief I hoard that contains nearly no Arabic coins) and originate mostly from present-day southern Iraq.
+Besides the Westerklief I silver hoard, dated ca. 850, the Westerklief II silver hoard was also found on the same plot of land on Wieringen.
+This smaller silver hoard, 0.5 kilograms, is dated ca. 876 and contains mainly small hacksilver.
+Contrary to the Westerklief I hoard, which contains nearly no Arabic coins, its coins are Arabic and originate mostly from present-day southern Iraq.
 Like the Westerklief I hoard, the Westerklief II hoard is also of Viking origin (Besteman 2009).
+As a side remark, if the reader thinks hacksilver is something typical of Vikings, it is not the case.
+Already the Romans bought the allegiance of Germanic tribes with hacksilver, as the hoard found at the town of Echt in the province of Limburg, dated around 411, illustrates (Wijnendaele 2024).

-Wieringen, by the way, derives from Wirense as it was already known in the ninth century.
-The name Wieringen means 'land of wiers', with wier meaning 'elevated height', compare wierde in the province of Groningen (Van Berkel & Samplonius 2018).
+The name Wieringen, by the way, derives from Wirense as it was already known in the ninth century.
+Wieringen means 'land of wiers', with the element wier meaning 'elevated height'.
+Compare the word wierde in the province of Groningen for a 'terp' (Van Berkel & Samplonius, 2018).

-Close to (former) island Wieringen, to the west, lay once the island Huisduinen, or known as Husidina in the eleventh century, and indeed meaning 'house in dunes' (Van Berkel & Samplonius 2018).
-Today, Huisduinen is the name of a village.
-Also here, on the former island Huisduinen, there are leads pointing to Viking presence, like on Wieringen.
+Close to the (former) island of Wieringen, to the west, lay once the island of Huisduinen, which has been incorporated into the polders and forms part of the coastline.
+Huisduinen was known as Husidina in the eleventh century, indeed meaning 'house-dunes' (Van Berkel & Samplonius 2018).
+Today, Huisduinen is the name of a small village with the lighthouse Lange Jaap ('tall Jacob').
+Also here, on the former island of Huisduinen, there are leads pointing to Viking presence, like on Wieringen.
 Sand dredged from before the coast contained a Viking sword, a silver armlet with five rings attached to it, and English and Arabic coins (Roos 2011).

-Note 1 - The raids of the Vikings are often the focus when we talk about raiding in northern Europe.
+Note 1 – The raids of the Vikings are often the focus when we talk about raiding in northern Europe.
 In fact, the wider North Sea had a long-standing tradition of piracy.
-During the first five centuries of the common era, piracy was widespread and extended from the southern coast of the North Sea to Britannia, Gaul, and all the way to the Mediterranean.
-Read our blog post Our civilization - It all began with piracy.
+During the first five centuries of the Common Era, piracy was widespread and extended from the southern coast of the North Sea to Britannia, Brittany, and all the way to the Mediterranean.
+Read our blog post Our civilization – It all began with piracy.

 Note 3 – The Senja Neck-Ring Runes